enszrlu/guidememaybe/project-definition.md

 **Example: Tower of London**

-- What’s the history of this place?
+- What's the history of this place?
 - What famous events happened here?
 - Who lived here?
 - Why was it built?